qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

 * Add conversion button, to convert existing plain auth to auth config
 * Add optional ability to edit the auth id for a configuration (user must confirm before operation)
-* Add ability to change, edit or remove authid from existing layer in properties dialog
+* Add ability to change, edit or remove authcfg from existing layer in properties dialog
-* Add simple read-only text field in layer properties dialog to quickly copy authid
+* Add simple read-only text field in layer properties dialog to quickly copy authcfg
-* Add copy/paste/add/edit/remove of authid in layer contextual menu in Legend panel
+* Add copy/paste/add/edit/remove of authcfg in layer contextual menu in Legend panel
-* On layer load, notify user if any associated authid is missing in auth database
+* On layer load, notify user if any associated authcfg is missing in auth database
-* Add layer authid (re)assignment in Handle Bad Layers dialog (can currently edit URI)
+* Add layer authcfg (re)assignment in Handle Bad Layers dialog (can currently edit URI)
-* Add authid as attribute of base QgsMapLayer class, so it can be queried
+* Add authcfg as attribute of base QgsMapLayer class, so it can be queried
-* Add checkValidity(bool verbose = false) to auth providers that emits messages
+* Add checkValidity(bool verbose = false) to auth methods that emits messages
 * Add Test Connection functions/buttons and connection debug dialog
 * Add support for no-master-password encryption (or never add this?)